-Fig. 3: Two realizations of the HAM dynamics of Eq.(3) with a swarm of N=9 regular agents and 1 shill.
-Here, $\beta=1.5$, $\sigma=g=1$, which corresponds to the outcome 2. (i.e., the shill's visibility depends on the realization of its noise source).
+Fig. 3: Two realizations of the HAM dynamics of Eq.(3) with a swarm of N = 9 regular agents and 1 shill.
+Here, $\beta = 1.5$ , $\sigma = g = 1$ , which corresponds to the outcome 2. (i.e., the shill's visibility depends on the realization of its noise source).
 The upper realization shows the $+\beta$ realization, where the shill (black) becomes apparent from the regular agents (green).
 The lower trajectories show a $-\beta$ realization, in which the shill (black) steers the swarm of regular agents (red) while remaining flocked.

-4. CONCLUSION
+4 CONCLUSION

-For a given application, we believe that our classification helps select the appropriate control mechanism.
-Although we believe our classification is exhaustive, whether further refinements are needed remains an open question at this stage.
+Depending on the application, we believe that our classification helps select the appropriate control mechanism.
+The inherent need for robustness of the resulting control mechanism helps dictate the visibility of the special agents.
+In parallel, the desired "subtlety" of the control type can help choose between soft and hard control.
+Although we believe our classification to be exhaustive, whether further refinements are needed remains an open question at this stage.